 5.1 This report has been subject to an Integrated Impact Assessment to identify impacts on Equality & Diversity, Fairness & Poverty, Environment and Corporate Risk.
 An impact, positive or negative, on one or more of these issues was identified.
 An appropriate senior manager has checked and agreed with this assessment.
 A copy of the Integrated Impact Assessment showing the impacts and accompanying benefits of/mitigating factors for them is included as an appendix to this report.

 6 CONSULTATIONS

-6.1 The Council Leadership Team was consulted in the preparation of this report.
+6.1 The Council Leadership Team was consulted in the preparation of this report and are in agreement with its content.

 7 BACKGROUND PAPERS

 7.1 None.